 Conclusion

 Downtime rarely comes from a single, significant failure.
-More often, it builds through small gaps, overlooked wear, delayed parts, or processes that aren’t quite in sync.
+More often it builds through small gaps: overlooked wear, delayed parts, or processes that aren’t quite in sync.
 For small manufacturers, staying ahead isn’t about adding complexity.
-It’s about paying attention to what repeats, what slows things down, and what tends to fail first.
+It’s about knowing what repeats, what slows things down, and what tends to fail first, which means writing it down for a few weeks before deciding anything.

-A few practical adjustments, better timing, reliable parts, simple systems can shift daily operations in a noticeable way.
-When those pieces start working together, production feels steadier, less reactive.
+A few practical adjustments, better timing, reliable parts, simple systems, can shift daily operations in a noticeable way.
+When those pieces start working together, production feels steadier and less reactive.